bigscience-workshop/biomedical/CONTRIBUTING.md

 data = load_dataset('datasets/<your_dataset_name>')
 ```

-Run these commands in a folder that isn't directly in `datasets`, or else it will interfere with the import statement.
+Run these commands within the `biomedical` repo, not in `biomedical/datasets` as the relative path will not work.

 ### 5. Format your code